 Our team are experienced in cross cultural and international family dispute resolution.

 All ISS Mediators are qualified and accredited by the Commonwealth Government.
 In addition to their Family Dispute Resolution Practitioner (FDRP) qualification, our mediators are also qualified social workers.

 ISS Australia’s Family Mediators cannot provide parents with legal advice.
 All parents have the right to seek legal advice throughout the mediation process and are encouraged to do so.

-The IFM Service does not receive government funding and charge fees in order to offset costs.
+The IFM Service does not receive government funding and charge fees on a pay as you go basis.
+The fees include all work undertaken outside of the mediation sessions, including correspondence, telephone calls, preparation for sessions, records of agreements and interpreting services.
 The fees associated with our IFM Service are in AUD as per the below table per person: